matatk/agrip/audioquake/manuals/user-manual-part01.md

 At first it may seem obvious that *AudioQuake* is, well, *Quake*.
 This idea, however, has had a profound impact on how the game is designed.
 At all times, we have tried to maintain the spirit of *Quake*.
 You will not find a lot of voice-over information because *Quake* didn't have it—our accessibility features are designed to use intuitive techniques and sounds so that you are not distracted from playing the game.
 We have only added the accessibility features necessary to play the game effectively.
 To keep things fair, we've not allowed *AudioQuake* players to do anything *Quake* players can't (within reason).

 This design philosophy comes across in the way the accessibility features present themselves in the game.
-The idea is that an *AudioQuake* player is no different than a *Quake* player, but they have in their possession certain “objects” that provide accessibility features such as enemy detection (the EtherScan RADAR), item detection (the Detector 5000) and navigation (the Navigation Helper).
+The idea is that an *AudioQuake* player is no different than a *Quake* player, but they have in their possession certain "objects" that provide accessibility features such as enemy detection (the EtherScan RADAR), item detection (the Detector 5000) and navigation (the Navigation Helper).
 Many features can be toggled on or off according to your individual taste and level of sight.

 #### ImplicitAccessibility